Production Properties - Control Send Devices - Network

 Server Name or IP Address and Port No.: These fields only appear if SCS is a Network Client.
 In the Server Name or IP Address field enter either the network name of the server, or the relevant IP address.
 In the Port No. field enter the port number that the server will be listening on.
 Port No. may be preset and disabled for certain remote devices.
 Server Name or IP Address is never preset or disabled.

-Listen on Port No.: This field only appears if SCS is a Telnet Server.
+Listen on Port No.: This field only appears if SCS is a Network Server.
 Enter the port number this instance of SCS to listen on.
 Listen on Port No. may be preset and disabled for certain remote devices.

 Inter-Message Delay (ms): With some TCP network-connected devices it is necessary to apply a short delay between consecutive messages or the connected device may treat consecutive messages as a single message.
 An inter-message delay should not be required for a UDP connection as UDP preserves message boundaries.
-The default Inter-Message Delay is 100 milliseconds if the Network Protocol is Telnet, or 0 milliseconds if the Network Protocol is UDP.
-You can change the inter-message delay time if required. vMix does not need message boundaries so the default Inter-Message Delay for this Remote Device is 0 milliseconds, even though the Network Protocol is Telnet (TCP).
+The default Inter-Message Delay is 100 milliseconds if the Network Protocol is TCP, or 0 milliseconds if the Network Protocol is UDP.
+You can change the inter-message delay time if required. vMix does not need message boundaries so the default Inter-Message Delay for this Remote Device is 0 milliseconds, even though the Network Protocol is TCP.

 Password: This field is only shown for PJLink and PJNet remote devices.
 For PJLink devices, if the device (projector) is set for no authentication (security off) then the Password is not used and may be left blank.
 If authentication is set (security on) then the Password must exactly match the password set in the device's configuration.
 If the Password does not match then an ERRA message will be sent by the device when SCS responds to a "PJLINK 1" message.
 PJNet devices send "Hello" when SCS establishes a network connection, and SCS sends a password reply that contains what you have entered in Password.

 Incoming messages that require processing (eg for Login prompts): These fields (not shown in the above screenshot) may be preset and disabled for certain remote devices, or even hidden completely if they are not relevant.
 For most Network servers you send Control Send messages to, these fields will NOT be required so you can leave the fields blank.
 The feature was added to SCS initially to handle opening and closing the shutter of a Sanyo projector (eg the XM150 or WM5500).
-These shutter operations can be controlled via an Ethernet connection using Telnet, sending C0E to open the shutter and C0D to close the shutter.
+These shutter operations can be controlled via an Ethernet connection, sending C0E to open the shutter and C0D to close the shutter.
 However, on sending one of these commands, the projector may reply asking for a password, by sending to the client (SCS in this case) the message "PASSWORD:" (without quotes).
 The client (SCS) then needs to reply with the correct password.
 The example shown in the screenshot above illustrates this scenario.

 Incoming Message: Up to 4 incoming messages may be monitored.
 Enter expected incoming messages that require processing.
 When matching actual incoming messages with messages in these fields, SCS ignores case, leading and trailing spaces, and any carriage return or linefeed characters.
 All other characters must be entered to obtain a match.